raspberrypilearning/push-button-stop-motion/worksheet.md

     avconv -r 10 -qscale 2 -i animation/%03d.jpg animation.mp4
     ```

+    *Note you're using `%03d` again - this is a common format which both Python and `avconv` understand, and means the photos will be passed in to the video in order.*

 1. You can adjust the frame rate by editing the rendering command.
 Try changing `-r 10` (10 frames per second) to another number.

-1. Rendering the animation will take about 2 minutes per frame.
-Once complete, you can play the video with the following command:

     ```bash
     omxplayer animation.mp4